chaos-lang/chaos-lang.org/website/docs/api.md

 `enum ValueType { V_BOOL, V_INT, V_FLOAT, V_STRING, V_VOID };`

 `ValueType` enumerator is also quite simple.
-It symbolizes the types of variables in terms of C language that the Chaos Interpreter can store.
+It symbolizes the types of variables in terms of C language that the Chaos language can store.

 `V_BOOL` means `bool`